NicholasTanWeiHong/backtrader-with-brent-futures/README.md

 ### Backtest Visualization

-To perform a simple analysis using one of the pre-packaged strategies, simply edit:
+To perform a simple analysis using one of the pre-packaged strategies, simply edit in ``visualize_bt.py``:

 ```python
 import extensions.strategies as st